-I originally wrote this tutorial for Photoshop CS3, in the years since then, Photoshop has gotten a couple of big upgrades in the HDR area, and we are now at Photoshop CS6.
+I originally wrote this tutorial for Photoshop CS3, in the years since then, Photoshop has gotten a couple of big upgrades in the HDR area, and we are now at Photoshop CC.
 I have also learned a great deal more about the subject, so I decided it was time for an update.
+This tutorial will work for all versions, including CS6 and HDR in Photoshop CC.
+In CC Camwera Raw was added as an option, more about that soon.

 I n this tutorial we will take a look at HDR photography.
 HDRI (High Dynamic Range Imaging) was originally used in 3D and is now in full force in photography.
 Basically it's the process of taking multiple exposures and merging them together into a single 32 bit image.
 Let me explain: